cyverse/atmo-workshop-scripts/README.md

 or waiting for instance to be active.

-By default the script will wait for all instances launched to become fully active (status: active, activity: N/A), but will timeout 30min after launched and report as "failed to launch in time"
+By default the script will wait for all instances launched to become fully active (status: active, activity: N/A), but will timeout 30min after launched and report as "failed to become fully active in time"

 Instance will be